Six Philadelphia cops shot, police fear hostage situation

 (Reuters) - Six Philadelphia police officers were shot and wounded on Wednesday in a shootout during a drug raid on a house and negotiators were urging the shooter to surrender as two officers remained trapped inside the home, police said.

-Three hours into the standoff, Philadelphia Police said all of the wounded officers were in stable condition with non-life-threatening injuries.
+Over four hours into the standoff, the Philadelphia Police Department (PPD) said all of the wounded officers were in stable condition with non-life-threatening injuries.

-Police were serving a drugs warrant at a north Philadelphia home at around 4:30 p.m. when the male shooter entered the house and opened fire on the officers.
+Police were serving a drugs warrant inside a north Philadelphia home at around 4:30 p.m. when the male shooter opened fire on officers.

 “Many of them had to escape through windows and doors to escape from a barrage of bullets,” Philadelphia Police Commissioner Richard Ross told a news conference.

-The shooter continued to fire on a SWAT truck parked outside the residence in the Nicetown-Tiago neighborhood as officers tried to negotiate his surrender, Ross said.
+The shooter continued to fire on a SWAT truck parked outside the residence in the Nicetown-Tiago neighborhood, with rounds hitting a building across the street, as officers tried to negotiate his surrender, Ross said.

+“The suspect remains barricaded as PPD Officers continue to attempt to communicate with him,” Police spokesman Eric Gripp tweeted at around 9 p.m.

 Police called the man’s phone, talked with him on a bullhorn and involved a family member in the negotiations, Ross added.